So why is Wagyu beef so special?

-The most common in New Zealand and Australia is a Marble Score from 0 to 9, with an informal 9+ sometimes given to indicate a grade higer than 9.
+The most common in New Zealand and Australia is the AUSMEAT Marble Score, which goes from 0 to 9, with an informal 9+ or 10 sometimes given to indicate a grade higher than 9.

 Beef grading in Japan consists of a letter to indicate yield (A, B, C with A being the best) and a number to indicate meat quality (1-5 with 5 being the best).
 The meat quality score is made up of an assessment of marbling (the Beef Marbling Standard or BMS, a score of 3-12), meat colour and brightness, meat firmness and texture and fat colour, lustre and quality.
 The lowest score determines the quality grade.